Getting Started

 Known Issues

-• Problems when building for “Phone release”.
+- Problems when building for “Phone release”.

 Carbide is by default using the optimization flag “-O2” when building for “Phone release”.
 This leads to some serious problems.
 During the startup of the application, we initialize all the modules.
 When doing this there is a Kern-Exec 3 panic thrown when trying to do “new NavServerCom()”.
 No real solution for this has yet been found.
 We do however have a workaround which requires to change the optimization flag from “-O2” to “-O1”.
-This can be done by doing the following (the information was found at “http://wiki.forum.nokia.com/index.php/Changing_the_GCC-E_optimization_level_to_speed_up_your_application”):
+This can be done by doing the following (the information was found at “http://wiki.forum.nokia.com/index.php/Changing_the_GCC-E_optimization_level_to_speed_up_your_application”):- Open the file

-• Change REL_OPTIMISATION=-O2 -fno-unit-at-a-time" to "REL_OPTIMISATION=-O1 -fno-unit-at-a-time.
+REL_OPTIMISATION=-O2 -fno-unit-at-a-time" to "REL_OPTIMISATION=-O1 -fno-unit-at-a-time.

 Core Version 3